|Overview • Detailed Itinerary • FAQ's • Testimonials • Dates & Prices|

 This morning we explore the downtown core of Brasov, one of the seven main Saxon cities.
 It has a well-preserved downtown square that is surrounded by beautiful buildings.
 (It is reminiscent of squares found in Prague.)
 We visit the Black Church, named so by a fire that blackened its walls.
 Erected in 1476, the Gothic cathedral has a 250-foot high tower and an organ with 4000 pipes.
 We also visit the first Romanian school with amazing old Slavic manuscripts.

 This morning we explore Prejmar, a former Saxon fortified church in a town outside Brasov.
-This church is exquisite in design and contrast, featuring thick walls with internal passages that were used to defend its inhabitants from attack.
+This church is exquisite in design and contrast, featuring thick walls with internal passages that were used to defend the inhabitants from attack.
+The Hungarian king, Geza the 2nd, first invited the Saxons to the area in the 13th century, mainly to develop and re-settle the area after the Tatar invasions.
+The Saxons lived in this area until the revolution of 1989, when most of the population left.
+The Saxon heritage is most valuable from both a cultural and architectural point of view.

 Day 6: Biertan, Sighisoara